Bogdan-Branzaniuc/Tundorul/README.md

 pip install -r requirements.txt //to install the requirements in the current environment
 ```

-  ## Create a Cloudinary account or log into an existing one
+  ## Log into your Cloudinary account
   create env.py file in your root directory </br></br>

   env.py